jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_5.rst

   :red:`weak option`      :red:`weak fit`        :red:`REJECT`
   ======================  =====================  =====================

-  :green:`HIRE` if it is a :green:`strong fit`, it does not matter it is a :green:`strong option` or  :red:`weak option`.
+  :green:`HIRE` if it is a :green:`strong fit`, I do not care if it is a :green:`strong option` or  :red:`weak option`.
 I like this person and do not care about whether it is a strong or weak option.
 How does the team feel about this?

 * :ref:`converse_non_implication<test_converse_non_implication>`: ``return (not first) and second``